realkarych/rxconf/docs/development/setup.md

 We use a [CI action](https://github.com/realkarych/rxconf/blob/main/.github/workflows/deploy_docs.yml) that automatically deploys the documentation to production whenever changes are pushed to the `main` branch.

-## Deploying on PyPI
+## Deploying on Test PyPI

 !!! note
-    Requires private access and performs only by core contributors (currently only by realkarych@).
+    Requires private access and performs only by core contributors.
+    So you can create your own repo on <https://test.pypi.org> and provide token.

 Before deploying to the official PyPI repository, we first upload and test our package on Test PyPI.
 This allows us to ensure that everything works correctly and to catch any potential issues